CODE TYPE :

 Type 2

-With two cells and open diffusion chamber, the differences are: the measuring cell(1) is inside the sensor and is in contact with the reference air, the injection cell(2) is on the external side in contact with the exhaust gases, as the diffusion chamber that has a cavity for exhaust gases access.
+With two cells and an open diffusion chamber, this type presents some differences: the measuring cell (1) is inside the sensor and in contact with the reference air; the injection cell (2) is on the outside, in contact with the exhaust gases, just like the diffusion chamber, which has a cavity for access to exhaust gases.

-This oxygen is injected into the Diffusion Chamber until a stoichiometric condition is established.
-When the mixture has λ=1, the injection current is null.
+This oxygen is injected into the diffusion chamber until a stoichiometric condition is established.
+When the mixture has λ = 1, the injection current is null.
 When there is a lean mixture, the circuit generates a positive current and removes oxygen from the diffusion chamber.

-The ECU applies 3.3V to the internal electrode and 3V to the external electrode, so there is between them a difference of electrical potential of 300mV, which slightly forces an oxygen-ion injection from the exhaust gases side into the air reference chamber.
+The ECU applies 3.3 V to the internal electrode and 3 V to the external electrode, so there is between them a difference of electrical potential of 300 mV, which slightly forces an oxygen ion injection from the exhaust gases side into the air reference chamber.

-When the gases are at a very rich mixture (A/F < 14.7), i.e., with no oxygen, the Nernst Cell feels the high difference of Oxygen concentration and generates a maximum voltage between the electrodes, as it injects oxygen from the reference chamber out to the exhaust gases side.
-This movement of ions is opposite to that forced by the 300mV, this means that there is a negative current between the electrodes, so that the reference voltage at the ECU drops below the 3.3V.
+When the gases are at a very rich mixture (A/F < 14.7) – that is, with no oxygen, the Nernst cell apprehends the high difference of oxygen concentration and generates a maximum voltage between the electrodes, as it injects oxygen from the reference chamber out to the exhaust gases side.
+This movement of ions is opposite to that forced by the 300 mV, which means that there is a negative current between the electrodes, so that the reference voltage at the ECU drops below the 3.3 V.

-In the opposite case, when the exhaust mixture is too lean (A/F > 14.7), there is an excess of oxygen on the external side, which is in favor of the 300mV forced injection, facilitating the oxygen-ion flow and generating a positive current.
-The reference voltage in the ECU rises above the 3.3V.
+In the opposite case, when the exhaust mixture is too lean (A/F > 14.7), there is an excess of oxygen on the external side, which is in favor of the 300 mV forced injection, facilitating the oxygen- ion flow and generating a positive current.
+The reference voltage in the ECU rises above the 3.3 V.

-When the gases are at stoichiometric equilibrium, the 300mV forced injection cancels the flow generated by the Nernst Cell and there is no ion-flow, so there is no electrical current.
-The reference voltage stays at 3.3V
+When the gases are at stoichiometric balance, the 300 mV forced injection cancels the flow generated by the Nernst cell and there is no ion flow – and thus no electrical current.
+The reference voltage stays at 3.3 V

 Share